DjangoGirls/tutorial-extensions/authentication_authorization/README.md

 You will see that this also makes use of our base-template for the overall look and feel of your blog.

-The nice thing here is that this _just works[TM]_.
+The nice thing here is that this _just works<sup>TM</sup>_.
 We don't have to deal with handling of the forms submission nor with passwords and securing them.
 Only one thing is left here, we should add a setting to `mysite/settings.py`:

 ```python
 LOGIN_REDIRECT_URL = '/'